JoseErnestoOnGithub/JoseErnestoOnGithub/README.md

 ## Welcome, fellas!

-**UPDATE:** Unfortunately, i will cease using GitHub in 2 months due to an annoying 2FA requirement.
+**UPDATE:** Unfortunately, i will cease using GitHub on March 21, 2024, due to an annoying 2FA requirement.

 ### I love Windows 🪟